sidravic/sidravic.github.io/_posts/2020-02-27-Cheatsheet.md

     return c
 ```

-Breakding down line number 13 which does the actual multiplication.
+Breaking down line number 13 which does the actual multiplication.
 He row `0` of matrix `a` is

 ```python
 a[0], a[0].shape